ChoiTommy/EE3080-Cyber-Attack-and-Defence/README.md

 # EE3080 DIP Cyber Attack and Defence Group E037

 This project will demonstrate cyber attack and defence techniques over virtual machines.
-The project will simulate an intricate attack that will allow the hacker ot obtain sensitive information from the target company for benefit
+The project will simulate an intricate attack that will allow the hacker ot obtain sensitive information from the target company for benefit.

 <p align="center">•